-Zappos' Secrets to Building an Empowering Company Culture
+Zappos' Secrets to Building an Empowering Company Culture Five key elements to building a customer and employee-centric culture from Zappos' culture coach.

 Many business owners talk about their company culture, but often can't define it.
 Zappos, the Henderson, Nev.-based online shoe and apparel retailer, is often held as an example of customer- and employee-centric company culture -- with just 5 percent employee turnover and 75 percent of customers ordering more than once.